-In detail, a schedule is proposed for the medical unit to process incident 1 before processing incidents 3 and 4 due to the above optimality criterion (order: $0-1-3-4...-j_1-(n+1)$).
-The fire brigade would adopt an identical schedule vice versa ($0-2-4-5-...-j_2-(n+1)$).
+In detail, a schedule is proposed for the medical unit to process incident 1 before processing incidents 3 and 4 due to the above optimality criterion (order: 0-1-3-4...-j1-(n+1)).
+The fire brigade would adopt an identical schedule vice versa (0-2-4-5-...-j2-(n+1)).
 Following such an approach would entail an objective value of '323'.
 In contrast, processing incident 3 immediately before incident 1 by the medical unit would result in a worse value of '328'.
 For reasons of clarity, incident 4 is regarded as uncovered until not all or parts of jobs have been finished, that is, until all collaboration units are done processing.

-It is not astonishing that such an illustrative example evolves confusion - thus raising complexity - when more incidents or rescue units are involved, especially under the premise that some incidents require several capabilities of rescue units and others not.
+It is not astonishing that such an illustrative example evolves confusing - and thus more complex - when more incidents or rescue units are involved, especially under the premise that some incidents require several capabilities of rescue units and others not.

 Proof of Complexity.
-Our decision model is a generalization of the emergency response decision model suggested in Wex et al. (2012).
+Our decision model is a generalization of the emergency response decision model suggested in [32].
 The generalization lies in the fact that our model additionally allows for various capabilities per rescue unit and per incident.
-Since the model suggested in Wex et al. (2012) is NP-hard, our model is NP-hard, too.
+Since the model suggested in [32] is NP-hard, our model is NP-hard, too.

 Figure 1.
-Example schedule and assignment for a medical and a firefighting unit and an incident that requires the collaboration of both.
+Example schedule and assignment for a medical and a firefighting unit.